dgroomes/java-foreign-function-and-memory-api-playground/README.md

 See the README in [jextract/](jextract/).

-### `memory-addresses/`
+### `memory-leak/`

 NOT YET IMPLEMENTED

-An intermediate FFM example that uses the `MemoryAddress` class to describe the result of a sort operation from C code.
+An example "memory leak" programming mistake when calling a C function from a Java program via the Foreign Function and Memory API.

+See the README in [memory-leak/](memory-leak/).

 ## Wish List